Table of Contents

 Choosing a storage device to scan is the first step in starting the data recovery process with this program.
 Also, you may pick a particular folder, such as the Recycle Bin.
 Select Scan and wait for EaseUS Data Recovery Wizard to locate your lost or deleted data.

-- Makes data recovery accessible to anyone
+- It makes data recovery accessible to anyone

 - Let users sort and filter deleted files